bogste/bogste.ro/content/posts/book-review-metro-2033-dmitry-glukhovsky.md

 ### Noteworthy Quotes

 {{< quote layout="icon-blockquote" >}}
 Artyom had energy boiling inside him. [..]
 The desire to get away from the station grew in him every day, as he understood more and more clearly what life his stepfather was molding for him.
-A career as a tea-factory worker and the role of a father with many children was less appealing than anything on earth.
+A career as a tea-factory worker and the role of a father with many children was less appealing than anything else on Earth.
 {{< /quote >}}

 {{< quote layout="icon-blockquote" >}}
 The life of someone who has been sentenced to death is different from the life of a normal person in only one way: the one knows exactly when he will die, and the regular person is in the dark about it, and consequently it seems he can live forever, even though it’s entirely possible that he could be killed in a catastrophic event the following day.

 Death isn’t frightening by itself.
 What’s frightening is expecting it.
 {{< /quote >}}

 {{< quote layout="icon-blockquote" >}}